duttaprat/DeepTikZ/README.md

 # DeepTikZ
 PGF/TikZ figures for advanced deep learning models.
 You can simply `fork` or download/clone this repository and use for your journals/conferences.
-If you find this repository useful, please **star** this repository.
+If you find this repository useful, please give this repository a **star** .

 ## Contents
 1. [Capsule Network](https://github.com/sduttap16/DeepTikZ/tree/master/Capsule%20Network)
-2. Graph Convolutional Neural Network[Coming soon..]
+2. Graph Convolutional Neural Network[Coming soon...]

 ## Author